raspberrypilearning/generic-javascript-create-a-function/en/step_1.md

 The code you want to be part of the function should go between the braces `{` and `}`.

-You can call the function by typing its name
+You can call the function by typing its name:

 ```javascript
 name_of_function();